flyskywhy/g/i主观的体验方式/t快乐的体验/电信/Tool/编程语言/JavaScript/React使用详解.md

 If not define `DISABLE_ESLINT_PLUGIN=true` , and nodejs version < 14 , will cause `ERROR in Error: Child compilation failed: Module.createRequire is not a function` .
 If define `DISABLE_ESLINT_PLUGIN=true` , then nodejs version can < 14 because only `eslint@8` is using `Module.createRequire` .

 #### Upgrade in `config-overrides.js` `index.web.js` and other files
-Ref to [react -> react-native: let Web Worker with Support for CRA v5 (and Webpack 5) to fix Build doesn't work properly](https://github.com/flyskywhy/PixelShapeRN/commit/3ea44d17d4978f53be833d0e24b07c6f09a1736f), and your project may need `npm run stream-browserify process --save-dev` as described in [config-overrides.js](https://github.com/flyskywhy/PixelShapeRN/blob/3ea44d17d4978f53be833d0e24b07c6f09a1736f/config-overrides.js#L25).
+Ref to APP ReactWebNative8Koa [RN 0.63.2 -> 0.70.5: let Web Worker with Support for CRA v5 (and Webpack 5)](https://github.com/flyskywhy/ReactWebNative8Koa/commit/8adc7bbf43d225b790de88a177aa438ccea8dabc) , and your project may need `npm run stream-browserify process --save-dev` as described in [config-overrides.js](https://github.com/flyskywhy/ReactWebNative8Koa/blob/8adc7bbf43d225b790de88a177aa438ccea8dabc/config-overrides.js#L25).

 ### Q&A
 #### `Unexpected token '<'`